Diversity in Commercial Radio

 Radiocentre has been working with Creative Access to try and improve representation of young people from BAME backgrounds.
 In early 2016 we joined forces with the BBC to co-host a Radio Masterclass for Creative Access interns who are looking to start careers in the Creative Industries.

+Building on the success of the first Radio Masterclass, Radiocentre and the BBC will hold a second Radio Masterclass in summer 2017.
 The diversity of output is important and specialist music stations now play a bigger role than ever in making available an unprecedented volume and breadth tracks with choice from dedicated Asian stations like Sunrise and Panjab Radio to London Greek Radio and Capital XTRA.